 Chief Data Officer Role & Challenges

-Chief Data Officers, Chief Analytics Officers, Chief Data Science Officers and Chief Digital Officers are showing up everywhere.
+Chief Data Officers, Chief Analytics Officers, Chief Data Science Officers and Chief Digital Officers are everywhere.
 The job is to leverage the latest in predictive analytics, data science, machine learning, and multi-tenant cloud architecture to bring innovation to traditional processes.

 - Data-as-a-Service: Data Provisioning, Management, Lineage, Quality